| No, I'm not dead. I'm busy. I hope there

 tell Jean an' Scott.
 Ah don' wan' them getting all reactionary

+'bout it."
 "Bien.
 An' I'll hold ya to dat."
 Adeptly, he changed the

 subject as it became distinctly uncomfortable.
 "Ya sure ya